mohamedsayed18/Robot_pose_estimation/Readme.md

 br.sendTransform(km.robot_filter.x[0:3], quat, data.header.stamp, "bobcat_base", "World")
 ```

-We created a transform broadcaster object which will send a transformation between a fixed `world` frame
+We created a transform broadcaster object which will send a transformation between a fixed `World` frame
 and our robot base frame.
 The `sendTransform` fuction gets the rotation in quaternion so that's why
 we converted the angles from euler to quaternion.
 the send transform takes the translation, orientation, time stamp, the child frame and the parent frame.

+In rviz you can change the Fixed frame to World to see the robot moving with respect to this frame